Tony-A-Michailidis/external-partners/README.md

 Note that "docker-compose down -v" will also remove the volumes, so you'll lose the data you have saved in the persistent volumes of geoserver, keycloak etc. careful!

-You can chance the server URL in the .env file and adjust the names of the certs in the nginx.conf file if different.
+You can change the server URL in the .env file and adjust the names of the certs in the nginx.conf file if different.